The Five Problems of Irreversibility: The Five Problems of Irreversibility

-This replacement has important consequences: For the actual (\textit{fine-grained}) distribution, Liouville's theorem states that its volume has to be constant, which means that the entropy - which measures its volume - also has to be constant.
-But for the coarse-grained distribution, Liouville's theorem does not hold.
-Hence, we can define, from the coarse-grained distribution, a coarse-grained entropy which measures its volume.
-This entropy is then allowed to increase.
-The coarse-graining can be mathematically implemented in various ways.
-I will denote by \textit{coarse-graining} any procedure that involves replacing the microscopic distribution function of the system by an averaged one.

 Procedures of this form are routinely and successfully used in physics to derive irreversible macroscopic transport equations from the underlying Hamiltonian dynamics.
-Nevertheless, they are discussed very controversially in philosophy. \citetbjps[pp. 27-31]{Redhead1995} even called coarse-graining a \ZT{ridiculous} and \ZT{disreputable procedure}.
+Nevertheless, they are discussed very controversially in philosophy.
 The objection is (roughly) that we have, through the coarse-graining, artificially introduced an asymmetry that has not been there originally.
-This has been justified by an appeal to our limited capability of observation, but the increase of entropy is a physical effect that should not depend on how good our microscopes are \citepbjps[pp. 17-19]{Robertson2018}.
-An important alternative position is \textit{interventionism}, defended by \citetbjps{Blatt1959} and \citetbjps{Ridderbos2002}, where thermal phenomena are explained by influences from the environment.
+This has been justified by an appeal to our limited capability of observation, but the increase of entropy is a physical effect that should not depend on how good our microscopes are \cite[pp. 563 - 565]{Robertson2018}.
+In fact, this discussion is - as we will see below - concerned with two different problems.
+On the one hand, we can ask whether the fine-grained or the coarse-grained definition of entropy and equilibrium is the \ZT{correct} one (\cref{two}), on the other hand, we can ask how the coarse-graining procedure can be justified (\cref{three}).

-Finally, whatever approach we might use to get an increasing Gibbs entropy, it can - because of the time-reversal invariance of the underlying laws - also be applied to the past \citepbjps[p.
+Finally, we need to find a way to derive - with or without coarse-graining - the irreversible macroscopic dynamics from the reversible microscopic dynamics.
+In statistical mechanics, there are well-established procedures for this purpose, which are often based on the argument that, for a nonequilibrium initial condition, it is far more likely to move to equilibrium than away from it, since the equilibrium state is the one with the largest phase-space volume \cite[pp. 321-323]{North2011}.
+The problem is that such arguments can - because of the time-reversal invariance of the underlying laws - also be applied to the past \cite[p.
 363]{Callender1999}.
 This is a problem because our records of the past tell us that entropy used to be lower.
 A solution that is very popular in philosophy is the \textit{past hypothesis}.
 The idea is that, since the asymmetry between past and future cannot be a consequence of the dynamical laws of the universe, it has to be a consequence of the boundary conditions.
-In particular, if we assume that the entropy of the early universe was very low, we could have an explanation for why it increases afterwards \citepbjps{Callender2016}.
+In particular, if we assume that the entropy of the early universe was very low, we could have an explanation for why it increases afterwards \citep{Callender2016}.